chuckyang123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a student to an existing group using the student’s nus net id and GroupId.
+1. User requests to add a student to an existing group using the student’s NUSNET ID and GroupId.
 2. System verifies the student exists.
 3. System checks whether the group id is the same as the student's existing group.
 4. System checks whether the group exists.